Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 /tmp, prevents users from deleting files they don't own, even if they have write access to the directory.

-You'll see these in modes like 0o1755 (sticky + standard executable) or 0o4755 (setuid).
-Application code rarely sets them - they're system administration concerns.
-But you might encounter them when reading stats.mode and wondering why the first digit isn't 0.
+You will see these in modes such as 0o1755 (sticky plus standard executable permissions) or 0o4755 (setuid).
+Application code rarely sets them; they are usually system administration concerns.
+Still, they explain why the first octal digit in stats.mode is sometimes not 0.

 Metadata and the Stats Object